Setting Detection Rules

 • Automated Response: Enable or disable automated response options, depending on the options enabled in the integration and on the permissions the cloud service user granted.

 • Channels: Enable or disable triggered notifications.
-To enable notifications, toggle Communication on, then:
+To enable notifications, set Communication on, then enter an email address.

 To edit a detection rule:

-1. Click in the detection rule row.
+1. In the Detection Rules table, click the row that contains the detection rule you want to edit.
 The detection rule side panel is displayed.

 2. Configure the detection rule in the side panel.